panzerdp/dmitripavlutin.com/content/posts/076-javascript-scope/index.md

 }
 ```

 `if` code block scope is nested inside the `run()` function scope.
-Thus, scopes can be nested.
+Scopes of any type (code block, function, module) can be nested.

-If a scope is contained within another scope, then the contained scope is called *inner scope*.
+The scope contained within another scope is named *inner scope*.
 In the example, `if` code block scope is an inner scope of `run()` function scope.

-If a scope wraps another scope, then the scope that wraps is named *outer scope*.
+The scope that wraps another scope is named *outer scope*.
 In the example, `run()` function scope is an outer scope to `if` code block scope.

-> An *outer scope* wraps an *inner scope*.

 What about the variables accessibility?
 Here are the simple 2 rules to remember:

 > An *inner scope* can access the variables of an *outer scope*.
-However, an *outer scope* cannot access
+However, an *outer scope* cannot access variables of an *inner scope*.

 `message` variable, which is a part of the `run()` function scope (outer scope), is accessible inside `if` code block scope (*inner scope*).